bytestryke/idle_OSINT/README.md

 # idle_OSINT

 Just an OSINT automaton tool.
-The goal is to make an easy-to-use GUI to aid in investigations.
+The goal is to make an easy-to-use GUI to aid SOC analysts in cybersecurity investigations.
 This is a very early work in progress as I learn a new framework.

 Lots of existing tools are all CLI-based and require you to install dependencies.
 I want something that is cross-platform and plug-and-play.